 Who: Children ages 6 months – 3 yrs

 Where: Through the Nursery Entrance on King St., the room directly to your right

-When: Children can be checked in to the nursery any time after the service starts and should be picked up before the Eucharist.
+When: Children can be checked in to the nursery any time before or after the service starts.
+There will be a slide prompt to pick up your kids prior to the Eucharist.
 (It's important that the entire church participate in this final part of the service together!)

 Why: We want to give young children a place to develop relationships with other children and adults in the church community within a safe environment.
 Children listen to songs and stories, play, color, and eat a snack together.
 They are cared for by a paid nursery worker and a trained volunteer from our congregation.

 Note to parents of nursery children: You will be assigned a pager when you drop your child off in the nursery.
 Please keep the pager with you during the service in case the nursery needs to contact you for any reason.

 Who: Children ages 2.5-5 years